Updated on Feb 23, 2023

-HDMV PGS not showing?
+HDMV PGS not displaying?
 The device, video player or media server you're currently using doesn't have native support for PGS subtitles?
 A good solution is to convert PGS to SRT.
-In this article, I'll show you how to convert PGS subtitles to SRT subtitles with an open-source subtitle editor.
+In this article, I'll teach you how to convert PGS subtitles to SRT subtitles with an open-source subtitle editor.

 Q: I have searched for a way to convert PGS subtitles associated with some MKV files to SRT that Roku can recognize.
 Does anyone know what settings I can try to use?